-If you want to view a remote device (administrators only)
+If you want to view and manage a remote device (administrators only)

 This is also pretty easy.
 Choose the device that you want to view from the Devices ribbon and click an appropriate Category tile.
 Afterwards, a new dialog is opened, containing a brief overview of state(s) of AVG product(s) in this category.
-Please note that this dialog is purely informative and you are unable to change anything.